 Bees are under pressure too – industrial product-maximizing beekeeping practices for bee-pollinated crops and the impact of climate change all act to negatively exploit overworked colonies.

 As bee numbers decline, so will our biodiversity and crop yields, pushing the price of pollinated crops up, including our food and fabrics.
+The UN ‘The State of the World’s Biodiversity for Food and Agriculture (FAO, 2019) report has warned that the loss of soil, plants, trees and pollinators such as birds, bats and bees undermines the world’s ability to produce food.

 What can we do to halt the decline and reverse the effects?